-This prospectus relates to up to 300,000 shares of our common stock, which may be offered for sale by the selling stockholder named in this prospectus.
-The shares of common stock being offered were previously issued to the selling stockholder.
-The shares of common stock to which this prospectus relates may be sold from time to time by the selling stockholder directly or through one or more broker-dealers, in one or more transactions on the Nasdaq National Market, in the over-the-counter market, in negotiated transactions or otherwise, at prices related to the prevailing market prices or at negotiated prices.
-We will not receive any of the proceeds from the sale of the shares of common stock sold by the selling stockholder.
-We will bear all expenses of the offering of common stock, except that the selling stockholder will pay any applicable underwriting fees, discounts or commissions and transfer taxes.
-We will also reimburse the selling stockholder for its out-of-pocket expenses in connection with the sale of the common stock to the selling stockholder and the registration of the common stock other than underwriting fees, discounts or commissions and transfer taxes.
+This prospectus relates to up to 47,808 shares of our common stock, which may be offered for sale by the selling stockholders named in this prospectus.
+The shares of common stock being offered were previously issued to the selling stockholders.
+The shares of common stock to which this prospectus relates may be sold from time to time by the selling stockholders directly or through one or more broker-dealers, in one or more transactions on the Nasdaq National Market, in the over-the-counter market, in negotiated transactions or otherwise, at prices related to the prevailing market prices or at negotiated prices.
+We will not receive any of the proceeds from the sale of the shares of common stock sold by the selling stockholders.
+We will bear all expenses of the offering of common stock, except that the selling stockholders will pay any applicable underwriting fees, discounts or commissions and transfer taxes.

 Our common stock is listed on the Nasdaq National Market under the symbol "PSMT."
-On April 17, 2002, the last sale price of our common stock as reported on the Nasdaq National Market was \$39.50.
+On July 18, 2002, the last sale price of our common stock as reported on the Nasdaq National Market was \$30.95.

-See "Risk Factors" beginning on page 2 for factors that you should consider before investing in the shares of our common stock.
+See "Risk Factors" beginning on page 3 for factors that you should consider before investing in the shares of our common stock.